 Please follow the rules.
-While we know there may be misunderstandings, our CTF involves real people with real families.
+Failure to follow the rules may result in CTF disqualification and being removed from our Slack channels.
 If you have questions, please ask someone (either onsite or in the Slack channels).

-- Only registered teams/individuals can participate in the contest.
+- Valid Teams: Only registered teams/individuals can participate in the contest.

-- Attacking any Trace Labs or hosting group’s infrastructure will result in immediate disqualification and permanent ban.
+- Attacking: Attacking any Trace Labs, contestants or hosting group’s infrastructure will result in immediate disqualification and permanent ban.

 - Interference: Attempting to interfere or exploit any other players will result in immediate disqualification and permanent ban.

 - Fake Intelligence: You cannot create (fake) the intelligence.
 We will be checking this.

-- Do not engage the law enforcement or media.
+- Law Enforcement: Do not engage the law enforcement or media.
 At the end, the contest organizers will send local law enforcement everything we collect.

-- Do not try to “game” the system.
+- Gaming the System: Do not try to “game” the system.
 This includes repeatedly submitting the same information or trying to use categories with higher point values when the intel is not in that category.
-This may not get you disqualified immediately as we will try to talk to you about it first.
-However it will greatly reduce the speed at which we process your data which will mean your team’s progress will not be shown on the leader board and ultimately you will lose all these points.
+This will greatly reduce the speed at which we process your data which will mean your team’s progress will not be shown on the leader board and ultimately you will lose all these points.

 If in doubt, ask us.
 We will be happy to provide guidance.
 Questions, concerns and recommendations can be sent to: info [at] tracelabs.org or post in our Slack channel.